venkatesh-akhouri/SceneDetect/README.md

 | 0 | 640 | 0.908 | 0.853 | 0.915 | 0.686 |
 | 0 | 960 | 0.935 | 0.891 | 0.947 | 0.745 |

-** Both variables improved the results independently and their effects roughly stack (best model uses both).
-But their *magnitude* differs:
+**Both variables improved the results independently and their effects roughly stack (best model uses both).
+But their *magnitude* differs**:

 - Unfreezing the backbone alone (640, freeze 10→0): mAP50-95 **+0.056** (0.630 → 0.686)
 - Increasing resolution alone (freeze=10, 640→960): mAP50-95 **+0.073** (0.630 → 0.703)